Bottom Bracket Standards and Terminology

 Shells of the PF41 standard have a smooth bore with a nominal 41mm inside diameter.
 Other terms for this press fit standard include BB86, BB89.5, BB92, BB107, BB121, BB132, PF24 and Shimano® Press-Fit.
 The numbers numbers ranging from 86 to 132 refer to the nominal width of the shell in millimeters, which is not related to the press fit of the bearings.
 These bottom brackets will vary in the width of the dust sleeve used for that different widths.

 The term “Shimano® Press-Fit” refers to the company that developed bottom bracket components in this standard.
-The BB392 EVO is a shell with for use with compatible BB392 EVO cranksets but uses the same 41mm bore.
-The term PF24 is for bearing adaptors fitting a 24mm spindle in a 41mm bore frame.
+The term PF24 is for bearing adapters fitting a 24mm spindle that use a 41mm bore frame.

 The PF41 press fit standard is available with several bearing inside diameters for various crank spindle systems, such as 24mm, 28.99mm, 30mm, and the stepped 22/24mm.